 One of the major developments in cloud services that is spurring adoption by banks and financial services is increased specialization.
 In the nascent days of cloud services, offerings were generally one-size-fits all, wrote Seeking Alpha contributor Alok Misra.
 Providers generally eschewed industry-specific concerns in favor of mass appeal.
 Now, providers recognize the opportunity for cloud services that cater to specific sectors.
-This direct approach builds trust and adoption potential.
+This direct approach with secure fax services builds trust and adoption potential.

 “As highly specialized solutions speak to key industry pain points, expect small and large financial firms to rally behind them,” Misra wrote.

 Cloud-based faxing is part of a wave of services that address specific operational issues.
 In this case, traditional faxing systems offer antiquated messaging capabilities.
 Sending file via cloud-based faxing offers clear benefits for the safety of confidential financial records on which banks depend.
-FaxCore's solutions offer the sleekness and simplicity of software as a service, increasing the visibility of information in transit and eliminating blind spots in which data vulnerabilities can fester.
+FaxCore’s secure online faxing solutions offer the sleekness and simplicity of software as a service, increasing the visibility of information in transit and eliminating blind spots in which data vulnerabilities can fester.
 Like the current wave of cloud computing services, cloud-based faxing is engineered to provide a direct and vital solution to an industry-specific issue.